• Skip to main content

 Putting the outer rim on the basket

 Clamp the end of the rim reed to the top edge of the basket (anywhere but over the handle).
-Clamp the reed around the top edge of the basket.
-I like to do one clamp on each side.
+Clamp the reed around the top edge of each side.

 Rim pieces clamped on basket.